Performance Estimation for Smooth and Strongly Convex Sets: Definitions and Preliminaries

 That is, each subgradient provides a quadratic lower bound on $f$.
-We abuse notation and allow the extreme cases of $L,\mu \in \{0,\infty\}$, taking limits above.
+We allow the extreme cases of $L,\mu \in \{0,\infty\}$, taking limits above.
 Every convex $f$ is vacuously $\infty$-smooth and $0$-strongly convex.
-The only $0$-smooth functions are linear and the only $\infty$-strongly convex functions are indicators of single points.
-As a shorthand, we denote the set of all $\mu$-strongly convex and $L$-smooth functions $f$ by $\mathcal{F}_{\mu,L}$.
+The only $0$-smooth functions are linear and the only $\infty$-strongly convex functions are indicators of points.
+Denote the set of all $\mu$-strongly convex and $L$-smooth functions $f$ by $\mathcal{F}_{\mu,L}$.